 Harry helps clients (primarily large investment and commercial banks) with heavyweight banking litigation matters and complex, strategically critical disputes as well as regulatory enforcement matters.
-He has extensive experience in advising issuers and financial advisor banks on class actions and leads our UK practice.
+He has extensive experience in advising issuers and financial advisor banks on class actions and previously led our UK practice.
 He has recently acted on two of the biggest financial cases in the English courts: The Libyan Investment Authority v Goldman Sachs and The Lloyds/HBOS Shareholder Litigation.

 His team in the UK is ranked in the first tier for banking litigation in Legal 500 and Chambers & Partners.
 It has also won several awards in recent years, including the Financial News Financial Litigation Team of the Year in 2013 and 2015.

 He has written extensively on finance-related litigation, is co-author of the English law chapter of the Securities Law Review (Law Business Research) and is one of the authors of Class Actions in England and Wales (Sweet & Maxwell).
 Harry is described as "extremely hard working and clever", "a strong litigator with a deservedly rising profile" (Legal 500), "a star in the making" who "works hard and provides really inventive and thoughtful input on cases" and "responsive, tactical and engaged with a genuinely impressive ability to grasp complex detail" (Chambers & Partners).

 Harry's experience includes: